 In recent years, the group that we are a part of have invested heavily in equipment which now enables us, on a group level, to save tons of CO2 annually.
-As a result of our energy efforts, we have in 2022 succeeded in reducing our CO2 emissions.

 Whenever we change IT equipment, both in the offices and in our data centers, we choose energy efficient hardware and make sure that old equipment is either reused or recycled in the safest and most environmentally friendly way possible.